 and end-user clients.

-Tools: Use the Tools area to configure and manage your network.
+Tools—Use the Tools area to help you configure and manage your network.

-Search icon: Search for devices, users, hosts, and other items, anywhere they are stored in the Cisco DNA Center database.
+Search icon—Lets you search for devices, users, hosts, and other items, anywhere they are stored in the Cisco DNA Center database.
 For tips on using Search, see Use Global Search.

-Applications icon: Return to the Cisco DNA Center home page from any other page and access the applications and tools.
-You can do the same thing by clicking the Cisco DNA Center logo in the top-left corner of the home page.
+Applications icon—Lets you return to the Cisco DNA Center home page from any other page and access the applications and tools.
+You can do the same thing by clicking on the Cisco DNA Center logo in the upper-left corner of the home page.

-Settings icon: View audit logs, configure Cisco DNA Center system settings, see the Cisco DNA Center version you are using, and log out.
+Settings icon—Lets you view audit logs, configure Cisco DNA Center system settings, see the Cisco DNA Center version you are using, and log out.

-Notifications icon: See recently scheduled tasks and other notifications.
+Notifications icon—Lets you see recently scheduled tasks and other notifications.

 Finally, you can click the following icons, which appear at the right side of every page in Cisco DNA Center:

-If you are new to Cisco DNA Center, see Where to Start for tips and suggestions on how to begin.
+If you are new to Cisco DNA Center, see Where to Start for tips and suggestions on how to begin using it.

 Use Global Search